ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/source/user_guide/sim_user_guide/components/spawner.rst

    SStart    Double       m    The S position specifying the minimum S for the range within which to spawn Agents SEnd      Double       m    The S position specifying the maximum S for the range within which to spawn Agents
    ========= ============ ==== ===================================================================================

+It is also possible to define the minimum gap in meters either as fixed parameter of type double or as stochastic distribution.
+If it isn't defined the default value of 5m is used.

 .. literalinclude:: @OP_REL_SIM@/contrib/examples/DefaultConfigurations/ProfilesCatalog.xml
    :language: xml